 - Accurate means: a correct and sufficient explanation, more than a general idea

-- Understandable means: does not require a specialised understanding of mathematics or other university science training
+- Understandable means: does not require a university science training

 *Newton’s Principia: The Central Argument.
 Dana Densmore, translation and diagrams by William H. Donahue.
 Third edition.
 Green Lion Press.
 ISBN 978-1-888009-23-1